Paul Hasluck: Retirement and legacy

 Hasluck retired to Perth, where he remained active in cultural and political affairs until his death in 1993.
 He was buried at Karrakatta Cemetery.

 Historians of the period are certain that, if Hasluck had still been Governor-General in 1975, the constitutional crisis of that year would have ended differently.
 Hasluck himself implied this in his 1979 book, The Office of Governor-General, and also in the Queale Lecture.
 He was even more explicit in his 1985 interview with Clyde Cameron for the National Library of Australia's Oral History series, which was not released until 2010.
-He said he doubted he would have discussed with anyone but Whitlam the Senate's 1975 refusal to approve Supply.
+He said he doubted he would have discussed with anyone but Whitlam about the Senate's 1975 refusal to approve Supply.
 He also argued that Kerr erred in taking advice from Malcolm Fraser prior to appointing him as prime minister.
 In Hasluck's view, "the function of the governor-general is not to be the honest broker in political situations".

 After Hasluck's death, his son Nicholas Hasluck published a selection of his father's private journals and notebooks, under the title The Chance of Politics.
 This book contained a number of highly critical comments, both political and personal, about many of Paul Hasluck's contemporaries.
 The publication of this material caused considerable offence to some people.
 Others saw the comments as useful historical information.

 Set into the footpath along St Georges Terrace, Perth are 150 bronze tablets commemorating notable figures in Western Australia's history, completed as part of WAY 1979.
 One of the tablets is devoted to Hasluck.

-His heraldic banner as Knight of the Garter, from St George's Chapel, Windsor Castle, probably the only one in Australia, was hung in the south transept of St George's Cathedral, Perth, in 1995.
+His heraldic banner as Knight Companion of the Garter, from St George's Chapel, Windsor Castle, probably the only one in Australia, was hung in the south transept of St George's Cathedral, Perth, in 1995.
 The Catherine wheels on the banner were taken from the Armorial Bearings granted to him by the College of Arms.
 The crest beneath the banner includes the seven-pointed Australian Commonwealth Star and a formalised representation of West Australian Xanthorrhoea.

 Honours

 Hasluck was appointed a Privy Counsellor in 1966.
 On 21 February 1969, as Governor-General-designate, he was appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG).

 During his term as Governor-General, on 29 May 1970, Queen Elizabeth II appointed him a Knight Grand Cross of the Royal Victorian Order (GCVO), an appointment within her personal gift.

 Hasluck received the Commemorative Medal of the 2500th Anniversary of the founding of the Persian Empire on 14 October 1971.

-On 24 April 1979, he was made a Knight of the Order of the Garter (KG).
+On 24 April 1979, he was made a Knight Companion of the Order of the Garter (KG).

 The Federal Division of Hasluck is named jointly after Sir Paul and his wife Dame Alexandra Hasluck.